shawnyama/zelda-timelines/src/data/GUIDE.md

    - The values (games and events) that can be held in the `source` and `target` are defined in `src/data/events.ts`
      - Notice how the values are written in `new-timeline.ts`.
 A game always has `GameIds.` in front of it and a non-game event has `Events.` in front of it.
 These are enumerators and what follows them would be an enum member (eg. `GameIds.` can be followed by `SkywardSword`, `Events.` can be followed by `HyruleIsSealedAndThenFlooded`).
    - Tips:
      - For this step just focus on adding `source` and `target` properties in every object.
 These properties are mandatory for every object and the timeline diagram won't appear of one of them is missing.
 The other properties are like the icing on the cake so we will tackle them in later steps.
+     - Remember to save your changes with Ctrl+S (Windows/Linux) or Command+S (MacOS) to them reflected in the website panel
+     - If you don't see your changes being reflected or clicking a game doesn't work as expected refresh the website panel
      - View the other files found under `src/data/timelines` to understand how the existing timelines in this project are written.
 Remember to select its corresponding timeline in the website panel to see their results.
 4. Add the `extraDistance` property to edges that you intuitively feel need some:
      - If some time passes between games and there is no event placed between them use `EdgeDistance.SomeTimePasses`